Have you ever wondered what they actually mean

 For now there are two more observations I’d like to share with you:

-- the right feeling of controlling your pubic zone, activating the diaphragm in a downward direction even when exhaling, is only when you imagine going to the loo.
+- the right feeling of controlling your pubic zone, activating the diaphragm in a downward direction even when exhaling, can be obtained by imagining going to the loo.
 Yes, that’s right!
-Imaging controlling your “fluids and solids” way out of your body and you will use the right muscles!! (a horrified student told me, she imagines riding a bike uphill to activate those muscles. this is more horrifying to me ;))
+Imaging controlling your “fluids and solids” way out of your body and you will use the right muscles!! (a horrified student told me, she imagines riding a bike uphill to activate those muscles. this is all the more horrifying to me ;))

 - only when you train your diaphragmatic breathing right you will develop some strong abdominal muscles.
 Be sure to relax them now and then, because you need them to be flexible, not just strong!